 “The quality of provision is outstanding.
 Leaders, managers, tutors and mentors have worked purposefully and persistently to develop, establish and advance the partnership’s core principles of excellence, collaboration, innovation and support.”

 Who we are

-We are an outstanding, forward-thinking partnership offering initial teacher training, newly qualified teacher induction, continuing professional development and school to school support, led by Dr Challoner’s Grammar School in Amersham.
-Having recently gained Teaching School Hub accreditation - one of only 87 schools in the country to do so - we are in a position to extend our provision further beyond our existing Teaching School, SCITT and NQT Appropriate Body services in order to further address the recruitment and retention needs of our local area.
+We are an outstanding, forward-thinking partnership offering initial teacher training, early career teacher induction, continuing professional development and school to school support, led by Dr Challoner’s Grammar School in Amersham.
+Having recently gained Teaching School Hub accreditation - one of only 87 schools in the country to do so - we are in a position to extend our provision further beyond our existing Teaching School, SCITT and ECT Appropriate Body services in order to further address the recruitment and retention needs of our local area.
 This includes the implementation of the Early Career Framework and revised suite of National Professional Qualifications (NPQs) from September 2021.
 Our focus is to provide high quality training and support to benefit the learning of all teachers and students, underpinned by our commitment to excellence, collaboration, innovation and support.

 We are linked to a range of research institutions, including University of London for the SCITT’s PGCE provision.
 We have collaborated with CAMSTAR (Cambridge, School Teachers and Research) on action research projects and we are in partnership with Buckinghamshire New University for our well-established mentor support programme.